cddqssc/ffmpeg-kit-extended/README.md

 </center>

-`ffmpeg-kit-extended` is a comprehensive Flutter plugin for executing FFmpeg and FFprobe commands on Android, iOS, macOS, Windows, and Linux.
+`ffmpeg-kit-extended` is a comprehensive Flutter plugin for executing FFmpeg, FFprobe, and FFplay commands on Windows, and Linux.
 It leverages Dart FFI to interact directly with native FFmpeg libraries, providing high performance and flexibility.

 ## Features